AlexanderPaulStevens/Explainability-in-Process-Outcome-Prediction/README.md

 _This figure contains the guideline to obtain eXplainable Models for Outcome Prediction (X-MOP)_ An overview of the files and folders:

+### figures
+The folder figures contain the high-resolution figures (PDF format) that have been used in the paper.

+### metrics
+The metrics introduced in this paper are created in a seperate class (and .py) file.
+Hopefully, this will support reproducibility.
+The metrics are intended to work with all the benchmark models as mentioned in the paper.
+If there are any problems or questions, feel free to contact me (corresponding author and email related to the experiment of this study can be found on this [site](https://alexanderpaulstevens.github.io/).

+### models
+This folder contains only one file (LLM.py), where LLM model (originally written in R) is translated to Python.
+Note that there are some different design choices made compared to the original paper (link: [here](https://www.sciencedirect.com/science/article/abs/pii/S0377221718301243)).

+### figures
+The folder figures contain the high-resolution figures (PDF format) that have been used in the paper.

 ### labeled_logs_csv_processed

 This folder contains cleaned and preprocessed event logs that are made available by this GitHub repository: [Benchmark for outcome-oriented predictive process monitoring](https://github.com/irhete/predictive-monitoring-benchmark).
 They provide 22 event logs, and we have selected 13 of them.
 The authors of this work an GitHub repository provide a [Google drive link](https://drive.google.com/open?id=154hcH-HGThlcZJW5zBvCJMZvjOQDsnPR) to download these event logs.